ycexiao/scikit-package/doc/source/frequently-asked-questions.rst

 Now, I am interested in setting up a namespace package.
 How do I set it up?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Our ``bg-cookiecutter`` handles a namespace package automatically for you!
-This is what makes our cookiecutter unique.
-All you have to do while creating a cookiecutter package is to provide your package name as e.g., ``diffpy.my_project`` when prompted by ``cookiecutter https://github.com/Billingegroup/cookiecutter``.
-The cookiecutter will automatically create a namespace package for you based on the existence of the ``.`` that separates the ``diffpy`` and ``my_project``.
+Our ``scikit-package`` handles a namespace package automatically for you!
+This is what makes our scikit-package unique.
+All you have to do while creating a scikit-package package is to provide your package name as e.g., ``diffpy.my_project`` when prompted by ``scikit-package https://github.com/Billingegroup/scikit-package``.
+The scikit-package will automatically create a namespace package for you based on the existence of the ``.`` that separates the ``diffpy`` and ``my_project``.

 Release
 -------